 As I go through the gospels, I see Sovereign election in many places.
 I could go on and on with the plain statements of the NT that describe election as being by Sovereign choice.
 But these words of Jesus are sufficient.
 They provide the foundation for the doctrine of election in general, but also the basis for Sovereign election.

 We may not be able to comprehend all this, or how it all works.
 But what’s important is that we believe and accept the plain statements of Scripture.
 The reason I’m a Calvinist is because the Calvinist position is plain to see.
-It doesn’t require a lot of fancy theological footwork to explain it in ways that make the statements of Christ mean the very opposite of what He actually says.
-Think about that for a moment.
-The very idea of that should be a “light bulb moment.”
+It doesn’t require a lot of theological footwork to explain it in ways that make the statements of Christ mean something other than what He actually says.

 So, with Jesus sitting in your living room saying these things to you, are you going to take Him at His word?
-Or just assume He means the opposite or something different than what He’s actually saying?
+Or just assume He means something different than what He’s actually saying?